How to do pull-ups on a bar

-Using resistance bands for pull-up assistance is a cheap and effective technique to building up pull-up strength.
+Using resistance bands for pull-up assistance is a cheap and effective technique for building up pull-up strength.

 Resistance bands are available in various sizes and thickness to help support your body weight to make the exercise possible.
 Simply 'choke' the resistance band to a pull-up bar or gymnastics rings (over the anchor point and pull the band back through itself) and place your knee/knees into the band loop.

 As you get stronger you can use the lighter resistance bands for less support.
 Also, note that you can control the amount of assistance offered by the band by altering the length.
 The shorter the band, the more resistance is applied.
 You can wrap the band around the bar more times before 'choking' to control the band length.

 If you've mastered the pull-up and looking for some advanced techniques you can try the approaches below to keep progressing and develop serious strength-to-bodyweight ratio.

 Adding additional weight to pull-ups is an obvious way of increasing the intensity of the exercise.

 You should only consider adding weight to your pull-ups once you can perform at least 3 sets of 10 bodyweight repetitions.
 Even then, start small and incrementally add weight as you gain strength.

-There are a few different techniques to adding weight to the pull-up:
+There are a few different techniques for adding weight to the pull-up: